wangxj03/wangxj03.github.io/content/posts/2024-11-08-schema-generation/index.md

 UseHugoToc: true
 ---

-Connecting Large Language Models (LLMs) to external tools through function calling is fundamental to creating effective Agentic AI workflows.
-In this post, we’ll cover five tips to enhance your experience with function calling.

-When calling LLMs, function definitions must be provided as available "tools".
+The rise of Large Language Models (LLMs) has opened up exciting possibilities for automation and natural language interfaces.
+But to unlock their full potential, we need to connect them with external tools - and that's where function calling comes in.
+In this post, we'll explore how to streamline the process of defining these connections, moving from manual schema writing to automated solutions.

+## Tool Function Definitions

+When connecting LLMs to external tools, we need two key pieces: the tool functions themselves and their definitions.
 Each definition describes the function’s purpose and required parameters.
-OpenAI's [function calling guide](https://platform.openai.com/docs/guides/function-calling#step-2-describe-your-function-to-the-model-so-it-knows-how-to-call-it) shows how to define this schema in JSON format:
+OpenAI's [function calling guide](https://platform.openai.com/docs/guides/function-calling#step-2-describe-your-function-to-the-model-so-it-knows-how-to-call-it) shows how to create such schemas in JSON format:

 ```json
 {